ibexa/documentation-user/docs/personalization/recommendation_models.md

 usage history (recent events are more important) and category-based filtering (bestsellers in the selected category and/or subcategories).

+#### Predictive

+A predictive popularity model predicts users' purchase behavior and trends, and recommends items based on this behavior.
+The model analyzes trends within a configured time period (for example, within a 30-day timeframe), predicts that a new item may have the same trend, and displays the predicted item in recommendations.

 ### Collaborative models

 These models are more complex and require combining data from different sources.